 Common Myths About Starting Young

-Let’s clear up some misconceptions:
+Let us clear up some misconceptions.

 Myth 1: My child is too young to learn.
+Reality: children as young as four can succeed with the right approach and encouragement.

 Myth 2: Older beginners will fall behind.
+Reality: motivation matters more than age.
+Many older students progress quickly.

 Myth 3: They need to read music first.
+Reality: reading music is taught gradually — no prior experience needed to start.

-How We Support Young Learners in Tanglewood Music School Bukit Timah
+How We Support Young Learners

 At our music school, we specialise in helping children discover the joy of music.

-Child-Friendly Lessons – Our experienced teachers adapt lessons to each student’s age and personality.
+Child-friendly lessons — our experienced teachers adapt lessons to each student’s age and personality.

-Flexible Scheduling – Afternoon and weekend slots available to suit your school routine.
+Flexible scheduling — afternoon and weekend slots available to suit your school routine.

-Instrument Rentals – Affordable piano and violin rentals so you can start without a big upfront investment.
+Instrument rentals — affordable piano and violin rentals so you can start without a big upfront investment.